mwi079/Solo-Project/README.md

 Refactoring exercise of peers project.

-Adding backend integration testing and frontend compnent testing.
-Refactored to Typescript.
+Adding backend integration testing and frontend component testing.
+Refactored Javascript codebase Typescript.

+This was a valuable learning experience in understanding a complex codebase written by another.